SEDS/mangrove/false-positive-checkers/assertion-structure/README.md

 ### `condition-mem-leak_checker-FP2.cpp`

 The structure is a complicated version of FP1.
-It seems that user-defined types and methods can cause tools *not* to flag the false positive, so that the checker warning is a false positive.
-(One difference in this FP2 structure is that the two global variables in conditions are different, and the deallocation happens in the `else` clause.
-Interestingly, the allocation code does *not* have to be moved out before the first `if` statement because deallocation happens in the `else` clause.)
+It seems that user-defined types and methods have caused the tools *not* to flag the false positive, so the checker warning is a false positive.
+(One difference in this FP2 structure from FP1 is that the two global variables in conditions are different, and the deallocation happens in the `else` clause.
+Interestingly, the allocation code does *not* have to be moved before the first `if` statement to introduce the tool false positive.
+This is because deallocation happens in the `else` clause, unlike FP1.)
 We still need to design an assertion from this example--perhaps it will involve restrictions on user-defined types and methods.

 ### `condition-mem-leak_checker-FP3.cpp`

 Here the allocation happens within the *same* `if` statement body where the memory is freed.
 No memory leak can occur.
 The checker still flags this structure as a false positive pattern.
-The checker does not seem to be checking that the allocation occurs before the `if` statement.
-We should be able to modify the checker with this simple fix, so we should be able to represent this variation structurally, without assertions.
+The checker does not seem to be checking that the allocation occurs before the `if` statement, as the structure of this pattern specifies.
+We should be able to modify the checker with this simple fix.
+Therefore, we should be able to represent this variation structurally, without assertions.

 ### `condition-mem-leak_checker-FP4.c`

 Here the global variable is declared with a `const` declaration, causing neither Cppcheck nor scan-build to flag the false positive.
-The simple assertion we conclude for this example is that the global variable cannot be declared with a `const` declaration.
+The simple assertion we come up with when analyzing this example is that the global variable cannot be declared with a `const` declaration.